keptn/keptn.github.io/content/docs/develop/concepts/whatiskeptn/index.md

 **The solution - Separate the control plane from the actual tool plumbing**

-Keptn uses well-defined CloudEvents for pretty much everything that can happen during continuous delivery and operations automation.
+Keptn uses well-defined Cloud Events for pretty much everything that can happen during continuous delivery and operations automation.
 Knative services register these events and then translate them into API calls for specific tools.
 Keptn acts as a central control plane for continuous delivery, putting all your automation code in one place, as well as separating tool integrations from the definition of continuous delivery “applications.”

 ## The problem - Massive vendor lock-in